alexcarriero/class_imbalance_project/README.md

-## To reproduce the entire project please follow the procedure below
+## To reproduce the entire project please follow the procedure below:

 1. Go to simulation_code > own_device